asands1/mongo-express-k8s/README.md

 Next: You will get a prompt for username and password.

-After that you will have access to the Mongo-DB
+After that you will have access to Mongo-express and you create a db